yxj0312/ticketPHP/README.md

 ## Let's create a blog system from scratch.

-### Create a DB names 'blog'

-Creating a database by using phpMyAdmin or some DB client like HeidiSQL:
+- Create a DB names 'blog' by creating a database by using phpMyAdmin or some DB client like HeidiSQL:

-#### Add two tables: user and post
+- Add two tables: user and post
 ```mysql
 CREATE TABLE `user` (
 	`id` INT(10) UNSIGNED NOT NULL AUTO_INCREMENT,